Greg0109/NewsWeek/README.md

-# Project 3 - NewsWeek Copy
+# Project 3 - NewsWeek Clone

 > This is the Project 2 in the Microverse course